Connect with others who understand.

 • Eating a diet low in fiber and high in animal fat

-MyMSTeam Members on Bowel Problems in MS
+MyMSTeam Members Experience Bowel Problems

 Many MyMSTeam members have shared their difficulties with bowel issues.
 One member described their bowel issues as “constant,” writing that battling bowel problems for eight weeks was causing them to feel extra fatigued.